 - Steroid injections

 CBD is a compound that has received much attention in the past few years.
-It is one of the many active chemicals that cannabis and hemp plants produce, primarily in their leaves and flowers.
+It is one of the many active chemicals that cannabis plants produce, primarily in their leaves and flowers.

 It interacts with the body’s endocannabinoid system to produce a variety of effects.
-This system comprises cell receptors called cannabinoid receptors (CB1 and CB2) and chemicals called endocannabinoids.
+This system is composed of cell receptors called cannabinoid receptors (CB1 and CB2) and chemicals called endocannabinoids.
 It plays a crucial role in regulating many vital biological functions, including the inflammatory response.

 Many cannabis compounds have a similar molecular shape to our endocannabinoids, allowing them to bind with ECS receptors.
-For example, THC (the psychedelic component of cannabis) mimics an endocannabinoid called anandamide.
-Anandamide is sometimes known as the ‘bliss molecule.’
+For example, THC (the intoxicating component of cannabis) mimics an endocannabinoid called anandamide.
+Anandamide is sometimes known as the bliss molecule.

-However, unlike its mind-altering counterpart THC, CBD does not bind directly with cannabinoid receptors.
-Instead, it enhances the activity of our natural endocannabinoids, helping them to function more effectively.
+However, unlike its counterpart THC, CBD does not activate cannabinoid receptors.
+Instead, it enhances the activity of the body’s natural endocannabinoids, helping them to function more effectively.